microsoft/WebTemplateStudio/docs/deployment.md

 `npm install && npm build` or `yarn install && yarn build`

 You should then have a build folder in the root directory.
-After which you should run the following command which will move the production build of your client side into the server folder, while removing the old build if any.
+Run the following command to move the production build of your client side into the server folder.
+Doing so will remove any prior builds.

 `rm -rf server/build && mv build/ server/`